-So you probably know that James Madison was one of the drafters of the Constitution and later helped spearhead the drive for the Bill of Rights, but what you might not know is that he also played a major role in negotiating an end to the Potomac Oysters Wars which indirectly helped pave the way to the Constitutional Convention.
+So you probably know that James Madison was one of the drafters of the Constitution and later helped spearhead the drive for the Bill of Rights.
+But what you might not know is that he also played a major role in negotiating an end to the Potomac Oysters Wars, which helped pave the way to the Constitutional Convention.
 This is how the story briefly goes:

 the seventeenth century, watermen in Maryland and Virginia battled over

 ownership rights to the Potomac River.
 Maryland traced its rights to a 1632

 charter from King Charles I which included the river.
 At the same time, Virginia